darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 responsive, update the `last_seen` field and add it to the whitelist, otherwise remove it from the greylist.
 [STATUS: COMPLETE/ TESTING]

-* Lilith currently checks connections on the host list using a method called `periodic_purge` that gets hosts from the host list, copies them to a local ring buffer, and periodically handshakes the connections.
-If the handshake fails, Lilith removes the host from the hostlist.
+* `lilith` currently checks connections on the host list using a method called `periodic_purge` that gets hosts from the host list, copies them to a local ring buffer, and periodically handshakes the connections.
+If the handshake fails, `lilith` removes the host from the hostlist.
 This protocol has been replaced by a method called `whitelist_cleansing`.
 Like the prior method, `whitelist_cleansing` pulls connections from the whitelist, copies them to a ring buffer and handshakes them periodically.
 If they